Get In Touch

 In 2015, leaders from 193 different countries agreed on 17 global goals they felt the world needed to achieve by 2030.

-The main goals of SDG 16 are to promote peaceful and inclusive societies for sustainable development, provide access to justice for all, and build effective, accountable, and inclusive institutions at all levels.
+The main goals of SDG 16 are to promote peaceful and inclusive societies for sustainable development, provide access to justice for all, and build effective, accountable, and inclusive institutions at all levels. stop war protest

-In 2022, over 108 million people were forcibly displaced worldwide, the war in Ukraine played a role on enhancing this number to 2.5 time higher than a decade ago.
-With no signs of an end to the Russian invasion, and the added conflict in Palestine and Israel, we are not only failing to improve to achieve this goal, we are actually regressing.
+With no signs of an end to the Russian invasion, conflict in Palestine and Israel, and now Iran's war with Israel and the US, we are not only failing to improve to achieve this goal, we are actually moving backwards.

-Wars amongst countries happen for many reasons including economic, territorial, religious, political, civil, revenge, and ideological reasons, but in 100% of cases, wars are started BY PEOPLE, by people in power or powerful positions within their own society.
+Wars amongst countries happen for many reasons including economic, territorial, religious, political, civil, revenge, and ideological reasons.
+But in 100% of cases, wars are started BY PEOPLE, by people in power, or powerful positions within their own society.

 I, often in my speeches, speak about Maslow’s Hierarchy of needs, a motivational theory in psychology comprising a five-tier model of human needs.